openstack/openstack-ansible/doc/source/user/limited-connectivity/index.rst

 Similar packaging mechanisms exist for other Linux distributions.
 We advise mirroring the repositories that host these packages.

-Upstream Ubuntu repositories to mirror:
+Upstream Ubuntu repositories to mirror for Ubuntu 16.04 LTS:

 - xenial
 - xenial-updates

+Upstream Ubuntu repositories to mirror for Ubuntu 18.04 LTS:

+- bionic
+- bionic-updates

 OpenStack-Ansible requires several other repositories to install specific components such as Galera and Ceph.